Nebraska Criminal Justice Degree Programs

 Since most criminal justice programs are designed to prepare you for a career, you should have a good sense of what type of job you want after graduation.
 You can join the 15,000 protective service employees in Nebraska by looking for a career in the community, in the courtroom, or in the prison system.

 We've put together the salary for some top criminal justice career paths below.
-Data found at the Bureau of Labor Statistics from 2014.
+Data found at the Bureau of Labor Statistics.

 Are you ready to find out what a criminal justice degree can do for you and your community?
 Contact one of our featured schools to take the next step in your education.